Grant Rosenberg

+Grant Rosenberg (born 20th century) is an American novelist, producer, and screenwriter.

+Career

-Grant Rosenberg is an American novelist, screenwriter and producer.
-He has worked on such television series as Bitten, Lost Girl, XIII-The Series, Fear Itself, Eureka, Masters of Science Fiction, Masters Of Horror, The Outer Limits, and Lois & Clark: The New Adventures of Superman.
+He has worked on television series, including Bitten, Lost Girl, XIII: The Series, Fear Itself, Eureka, Masters of Science Fiction, Masters Of Horror, The Outer Limits, and Lois & Clark: The New Adventures of Superman.

 Prior to moving into writing and producing, he was an executive with both Paramount Television and Walt Disney Studios.

+Personal life

+He married Marjorie Monaghan in 2011.